 Unity is a strength, But differences lead to failure.
 And Pakistan is undergoing through this failure.

-But if this country really wants to survive then it should have to free itself from Religious Prejudice and differences otherwise we will go on losing many Abdus Salam and will close the door of prosperity and development all by ourselves.
+But if this country really wants to survive then it should have to free itself from Religious Prejudice and differences otherwise we will go on losing many Abdus Salaam and will close the door of prosperity and development all by ourselves.

-I end up this article with few lines by Shahid Saeed from article “In memory of Dr Abdus Salam”
+I end up this article with few lines by Shahid Saeed from the article “In memory of Dr Abdus Salam”

 “Can we forgive ourselves for how we treated one of greatest – if not the greatest – citizen of Pakistan?
 Is there any redemption for the people of Pakistan?
 It should be a moment of deep reflection for us all.”